amrsaeedhosny/mini-java-compiler/README.md

 # MiniJava Compiler
-A compiler for MiniJava language.
+MiniJava language simple compiler.
 It covers only the lexical and syntax analysis phases.